Christ the Redeemer Tickets

 98 ft Statue Height The Art Deco redeemer statue stands 98 feet tall on a 26-foot pedestal atop Corcovado Mountain.

-2,300 ft Summit Elevation The summit viewpoint sits roughly 710 meters above sea level with panoramic views over Guanabara Bay.
+2,300 ft Summit Elevation The summit viewpoint sits 710 metres above sea level, with views over Guanabara Bay, Sugarloaf and the Tijuca forest.

 1931 Inaugurated Unveiled in 1931, the statue was later named one of the New Seven Wonders of the World in 2007.

-1884 Corcovado Railway The Corcovado cog train opened in 1884 — Brazil's first electrified railway, older than the statue itself.
+1884 Corcovado Railway The Corcovado cog train opened in 1884 and is billed by its operator as Brazil's oldest tourist railway, older than the statue it now serves.

 20 min Train Ride The cog train climbs through Tijuca National Park to the summit in about 20 scenic minutes.